 The following side effects are serious and will require immediate action if you experience them.
-You should stop taking Buplex and see your doctor immediately if the following symptoms occur:
+You should stop taking Buplex Rx and see your doctor immediately if the following symptoms occur:

-- Black tarry stools or blood-stained vomit (digestive tract ulcer with bleeding, a common side effect)

-- Swelling of the face, tongue or throat (larynx) which can cause difficulty in swallowing or breathing and hives (angioedema, an uncommon side effect) - Rapid heartbeat, severe fall in blood pressure or life threatening shock (anaphylactic reaction, a rare side effect) - If you experience symptoms such as fever and serious deterioration of your general condition, or fever with local infection symptoms such as sore throat/pharynx/mouth or urinary problems you should see your doctor immediately.
-Ibuprofen may cause a reduction in the number of white blood cells and your resistance to infection may be decreased (agranulocytosis, a very rare side effect).
+- Black tarry stools or blood-stained vomit (digestive tract ulcer with bleeding, a common side effect) - Swelling of the face, tongue or throat (larynx) which can cause difficulty in swallowing or breathing and hives (angioedema, an uncommon side effect) - Rapid heartbeat, severe fall in blood pressure or life threatening shock (anaphylactic reaction, a rare side effect) - If you experience an infection with symptoms such as fever and serious deterioration of your general condition, or fever with local infection symptoms such as sore throat/pharynx/mouth or urinary problems you should see your doctor immediately.
+Ibuprofen may cause a reduction in the number of white blood cells and your resistance to infection may be decreased.
+A blood test will be taken to check possible reduction of white blood cells (agranulocytosis, a rare side effect).
 It is important to inform your doctor about your medicine. - Reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
-These serious skin rashes can be preceded by fever and flu-like symptoms (exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, toxic epidermal necrolysis, very rare side effects). - An infection-related inflammation of the skin may develop characterized by intense pain, high fever, swollen and hot skin, blistering with destruction (necrosis) of skin, subcutaneous tissue and muscle (necrotizing fasciitis, a very rare side effect). - Widespread rash, high body temperature and enlarged lymph nodes (DRESS syndrome, , frequency not known). - A red, scaly widespread rash with bumps under the skin and blisters mainly localized on the skin folds, trunk, and upper extremities accompanied by fever.
+These serious skin rashes can be preceded by fever and flu-like symptoms (exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, very rare side effects). - A severe skin-related infection with destruction (necrosis) of skin, subcutaneous tissue and muscle (necrotizing fasciitis, a very rare side effect). - Widespread rash, high body temperature and enlarged lymph nodes (DRESS syndrome, frequency not known). - A red, scaly widespread rash with bumps under the skin and blisters mainly localized on the skin folds, trunk, and upper extremities accompanied by fever.
 The symptoms usually appear at the initiation of treatment (acute generalised exanthematous pustulosis (AGEP), frequency not known).
 See also section 2.